21 Awesome Scholarships for Women in STEM

 How Outside Scholarships Impact Your Financial Aid Award

 Outside scholarships (scholarships not directly provided by your college) are an excellent way to offset the cost of higher education; however, they can also negatively affect the amount of financial aid you receive.
 The scholarship may be seen as a benefit by schools, increasing your family’s contribution and reducing your financial aid package .On the bright side, when schools adjust financial aid packages to take into account scholarships, they typically eliminate or decrease the most unattractive types of assistance, such as work-study payments.
 Check out our blog post How Outside Scholarships Impact Your Financial Aid Award for an in-depth look at how scholarships impact financial aid.

 5 Tips for Applying for Scholarships

 1. Polish Your Presence

-The people awarding scholarships want recipients to reflect well on their company, foundation, society, etc. With this in mind, they may Google you before handing out an award (after all, Google sponsors the Women Techmaker Scholars Program).
-Audit your social media profiles and clean up anything that could cost you a scholarship and freshen up (or create) a professional account on LinkedIn.
+Recipients of scholarships are expected to reflect favorably on their organizations, foundations, communities, and so on.
+This is why before giving an award, scholarship donors may Google you (after all, Google sponsors the Women Techmaker Scholars Program).
+Make sure to audit your social media accounts and remove anything that may jeopardize your scholarship, as well as update (or establish) a professional profile on LinkedIn.
 Building a website or online portfolio is an easy way to take some control over the search and show off your tech skills.

 2. Stand Out From the Crowd

 The majority of the scholarships listed above require an essay or video along with the application.
-This is your opportunity to stand out from the competition, as you can share your personality, highlight what’s important to you, and explain why you deserve to win.
-Here are a few tips for constructing an essay that wows or scripting a winning video:
+This is your moment to stand out from the crowd and show how you differ from everyone else by expressing your personality, highlighting what matters most to you, and explaining why you deserve to win.
+Here are some tips for creating an essay that impresses, as well as how to create a winning video:

 - Make an outline: you have a lot to say in limited time or words, an outline helps you stay focused